-- D. When a person expresses interest in programs that can be applied without an interview, such as Child Care Assistance, a complete mail-in application packet will be provided either directly or will be mailed immediately upon request or the person may be referred to the online application. - E. When a person expresses a desire to apply for assistance from programs requiring an interview, an interview is conducted at the earliest possible time. - F. The purpose of the formal application procedure ensures an individual's right to apply without delay for assistance. - G. It affords the person an opportunity to state her/his needs and to learn what the agency can do to help meet them.
-It also affords the agency an opportunity to apprise the person of her/his responsibilities in relation to the agency, both as an applicant and, if eligibility is established, as a recipient. - H. An applicant may be assisted in the application process, including completion of the application, by one (1) or more individuals of his/her choice and, when accompanied by such individual(s), may be represented by him/her/them.
-However, the agency requires an interview with the applicant during the application process.
+- C. When a person expresses interest in programs that can be applied without an interview, such as Child Care Assistance, a complete mail-in application packet will be provided either directly or will be mailed immediately upon request or the person may be referred to the online application. - D. When a person expresses a desire to apply for assistance from programs requiring a face-to-face interview, a face-to-face screening interview is conducted at the earliest possible time. - E. The purpose of the formal application procedure ensures an individual's right to apply without delay for assistance. - F. It affords the person an opportunity to state her/his needs and to learn what the agency can do to help meet them.
+It also affords the agency an opportunity to apprise the person of her/his responsibilities in relation to the agency, both as an applicant and, if eligibility is established, as a recipient. - G. An applicant may be assisted in the application process, including completion of the application, by one or more individuals of his/her choice and, when accompanied by such individual(s), may be represented by him/her/them.
+However, the agency requires a face-to-face interview with the applicant during the application process.